Chiark-Collective/covertreex/docs/CORE_IMPLEMENTATIONS.md

 - MIS is effectively free (`mis_ms ≤ 0.2 ms`) once the initial JIT completes.
 Remaining variation comes from the first-build warm-up.
 - Running strictly on the CPU (NumPy backend, diagnostics optional) keeps comparisons against the GPBoost baseline reproducible while avoiding the slower sequential/external references that we now skip by default.
 - GPBoost’s cover tree baseline is sequential and Euclidean-only: it inserts points one at a time, mutates its structure in-place, and never builds a conflict graph or MIS.
 PCCT’s batch design (exact Euclidean checks + MIS + immutable journals) is inherently heavier; the optimisation path is to trim traversal/mask overhead, not to regress to per-point mutation.
+- Sparse traversal now exposes `tile_seconds` along with `scope_chunk_segments`, `scope_chunk_emitted`, and `scope_chunk_max_members` inside `TraversalTimings` whenever the CSR chunking path is active.
+This makes it obvious when traversal chunking is actually engaged before we enter the conflict-graph builder.
+- Chunked traversal is opt-in: the default runtime keeps `COVERTREEX_SCOPE_CHUNK_TARGET=0`, so dense traversal remains the baseline until the chunked pipeline is tuned.
+Set the env var (or pass `chunk_target` through `RuntimeConfig`) to activate segmentation for experiments.

 ### Residual-correlation metric (synthetic RBF caches, 2025-11-06)